LIBRARY AND READING

 - You could try an ereader to read ebooks.

-Our termly teen book club – you can purchase books online for free delivery to school.
-A great selection of books and good ideas for that next great read.
+The librarians run the Scholastic book club throughout the year and you’ll receive information about each club via ParentComms.
+The scheme allows you to purchase discounted books online for free delivery to school.
+There is always a great selection of books and good ideas for that next great read.